This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Hot Tip – if you really want that photo and are visiting the Warner Brothers Tour London, you can pose there and they smartly have 3 set ups and no queue.

 WB Tour London

-The WB Tour London is a permanent exhibit offering behind the scene glimpses of how the movies were filmed.
+The WB Tour London is one of the best UK attractions with kids.
+Is a permanent exhibit offering behind the scene glimpses of how the movies were filmed.
 It involves some work to get to, as it is located on the outskirts of London, but for devout Harry Potter fans, it is pure magic.
 Here you can experience the sets of the Great Hall, Platform 9 ¾ and the Hogwarts Express, Diagon Alley, 4 Privet Drive and more.
 Kids 8+ will get the most out of the self-guided tour as there are so many details to explore.
 There are many props and costumes from the movies, as well as explanations about how they created different effects or filmed various scenes.
 Adults will get just as much out of the experience